The dashboard has two levels:

 The date and time of your last login are shown at the bottom of the menu.
 The same information is also shown in the page footer, along with your username and IP address.
 The time is your browser's local time.

-After five unsuccessful login attempts on go.urbanairship.com, the account is locked for 30 minutes, and a notification sent to the account's email address.
+After five unsuccessful login attempts, Airship locks the account for 30 minutes, and sends a notification to the account's email address.

 End your session by clicking in the upper right corner of the screen, then click Log Out.
 Want to end another Team Member's session?
 Open Manage User Sessions from the Account menu.